3553x/csvrm/README.md

-# csvrm
+# CSVRM
-csv tool to remove columns
+Simple tool to remove columns from a CSV file.